Introduction

 After installing new java (jdk or jre) or latest Java you may have usually find that the version of java is not exactly the same which you have installed.
 It might be showing you the same old version.

-How To Check Current Java Version Is Set In Linux System ?
+Check which Java Version is default set In Linux System ?

 Sometimes you want to know, is there any Java version in use in the Linux System ?
-So we can run the given below command to quickly find the answer.
+Basically we will check what is the default Java version is set in the system.

 If in case, you do not find any Java version is showing it means either the Java is not installed or Java Environment variable is not set.